Conforming nanoparticle sheets to surfaces with Gaussian curvature: Energy scaling

 \Fig{fig_energy_scaling}b represents these energy scaling relations schematically.
-Throughout this figure, linear and sub-linear dependences on the polar angle $\theta$ are suppressed for clarity; while the adhesion energy scales with $\sin\theta$ and the bending energy experiences corrections of order $\mathcal{O}(\theta^2)$, we omit this dependence.
-However, we illustrate the strong $\theta$ dependence of the stretching energy by the colored dashed lines.
+Throughout this figure, linear and sub-linear dependences on the polar angle $\theta$ are suppressed for clarity.
+In particular, the adhesion and bending energies grow as $\sin\theta$, and we omit this dependence.
+Conversely, we do include the strong $\theta$ dependence of the stretching energy, and illustrate this strong dependence by the colored dashed lines.

 From this scaling we infer that for sufficiently small sphere sizes (or, equivalently, large Gaussian curvature), the lowest cost will be incurred by incomplete adhesion, as this causes the least distortion in the flat sheet.
-The green region in \Fig{fig_energy_scaling}b represents this regime, which corresponds to the experimental results in \Fig{fig_morphology}a.
+The green region in~\Fig{fig_energy_scaling}b represents this regime, which corresponds to the experimental results in~\Fig{fig_morphology}a.

 For larger sphere sizes, bending becomes energetically cheaper than not adhering.
 However, in order to conform tightly to the sphere, the monolayer needs to not only bend, but also stretch or compress.
 For annuli at small polar angles $\theta$, this elastic energy cost can be negligible, but as $\theta$ grows for a given $D$, the cost will eventually exceed the penalty for creating defects.
 As a result, beyond some critical polar angle $\theta_c$, plastic deformation in the sheet will cause a proliferation of dislocations.
 We expect that the formation of cracks follows as a result of this defect formation, along with the tension that remains while defects are formed.
-Since the in-plane stretching is tensile along the radial direction, cracks open up along the azimuth, perpendicular to the radial tension.
-This regime is represented by the red region in \Fig{fig_energy_scaling}b and corresponds to the experimental results in \Fig{fig_morphology}b and c.
+Since the in-plane stretching is tensile along the radial direction, as we will see, cracks open up along the azimuth, perpendicular to the radial tension.
+This regime is represented by the red region in~\Fig{fig_energy_scaling}b and corresponds to the experimental results in~\Fig{fig_morphology}b and c.